mesos/mesos_exporter/README.md

 Usually you would run one exporter with `-master` for each master and one exporter for each slave with `-slave`.
-Monitoring each master individually ensures that the cluster can be monitored even if the underlying Mesos cluster is in an degraded state.
+Monitoring each master individually ensures that the cluster can be monitored even if the underlying Mesos cluster is in a degraded state.

 - Master: `mesos_exporter -master http://localhost:5050`
 - Agent: `mesos_exporter -slave http://localhost:5051`